SulemanSadat/YouTube-Thumbnail-Downloader/README.md

 Perfect for:
 - YouTubers 🎥
-- Designers looking thumbnail inspiration 🎨
+- Designers looking for inspiration 🎨
 - Video Editors 🎬
 - Researchers building datasets for AI/ML 🧠